Summer Voice Institute

 SINGERS will be expected to have assigned music learned and completely memorized prior to arriving.
 They will also be expected to attend the orientation, the first technique/pedagogy session, all four master classes, all three acting classes, their two private lessons, dramatic coachings as scheduled, and the scenes gala and dress rehearsal.
 They will also have the option of auditing the rest of the technique/pedagogy seminars.

 TEACHERS will be expected to attend the orientation, the 5 technique/pedagogy seminars, the singers' four master classes, the gala dress rehearsal, and the gala.
 They also will have the option of observing any of the singers' private lessons, the dramatic coachings, and be participants in the acting classes.

 Applications must be submitted via the Summer Application.
 Upon creating a file in the Application, applicants should select “Summer Session” as their application type, and then select the workshop to which you are applying.
 This will ensure that your file is distributed to the correct reviewers.
 No separate application form is necessary--do not submit an application to Northwestern University via the Common Application or Graduate Music Online Application.
 Applicants will be asked to upload a detailed resume as well as all audition requirements.

-The deadline for participant application is April 15, 2019.
-Those accepted for participation will be notified by May 1, 2019.
-The deadline for accepted participant registration with full tuition due is May 31, 2019.
-No refunds for cancellation after this date.
+The deadline for participant application is April 13, 2020.
+Those accepted for participation will be notified by May 1, 2020.
+The deadline for accepted participant registration with full tuition due is May 29, 2020.

 On-campus housing is available for participants 18 years of age and older.
 Participants who have not yet reached the age of 18 must either commute to campus each day or find alternative housing options.